 🔬 This is a useful indicator of why your customers were satisfied with their shopping experience.

 👉 If you identify an area that your store’s doing really well, this can be a great thing to relay to your staff to help boost morale.
-For example, the feedback responses' show that customers are liking your store's ‘customer service', telling your staff that they're doing a great job can boost team morale and also help positively reinforce this behavior 😊
+For example, the feedback responses' show that customers are liking your store's ‘customer service', telling your staff that they're doing a great job can boost team morale and also help positively reinforce this behaviour 😊